 - Consider your target customer

 - Give human contact as an option

 I think the capabilities that automation affords us - beyond chatbots alone, think email, social media, etc. - bring life to the sentiment of “work smarter, not harder.”
 Just make sure you’re not losing the authenticity and personal touch of your brand in the process.

 5. BALANCE VIDEO + WORDS

 Video marketing certainly is not a new idea in terms of marketing trends.
-However, it’s popularity, presence, and effectiveness have undoubtedly increased in 2018.
+However, its popularity, presence, and effectiveness have undoubtedly increased in 2021.
 Did you know that following Facebook, YouTube is the second most-used social media platform?
-And look at the capabilities platforms like Instagram and SnapChat have brought to the surface … pure video.
+And look at the capabilities platforms like Instagram and TikTok have brought to the surface … pure video.

 In preparation for pitching video to clients recently, I read when both video and text are available on the same page, 72 percent of people would rather use video to learn about a product or service.
 HubSpot points out that “When incorporating video, businesses have historically used it as a means of introducing their brand and product or service offerings.
 But that’s not the case anymore.
 Video can be a valuable addition to both sales and customer service efforts.”

 Now, don’t go pulling the rug out from your content marketing strategy just yet.
 Having written content with video is where the real impact comes in.
 Allowing your audience the opportunity to read the information in a video by providing a transcription on video platforms like YouTube, Vidyard, and Wistia are great first steps to balancing video and words.
 Wishpond suggests applying the 80/20 rule, here.
 80 percent content and 20 percent video lends itself to SEO, user preference and experience, and allows visual and contextual learning.